one-lithe-rune/cli-to-ai/README.md

 ## TODO

 - Check that `curl` and `jq` are available, and complain if not.
-- Add --help/additional documentation.
+- ~~Add --help/additional documentation.~~ `--help` is now in, but still needs improvement
 - Add Command-R format support.
-- Sampler settings.
-- Ability to output full conversation history to STDOUT, optionally filtered by role.
+- ~~Ability to output full conversation history to STDOUT~~, optionally filtered by role.
 - ~~Improved initialisation/setup (don't just dump some defaults with my usual use case to the connection dotfile).~~ (now use `--load-connection` with one of the connection files in this repo as a starting point, could still do with improvement)
 - Native KoboldAI endpoint support.
 - Llama.cpp server endpoint support.